Last updated Feb 18, 2023

 Masking of Recipient Names

-This feature was a direct result of an increase in spammers and scammers using the name-lookup tools in GCash and in Viber in 2022.
+This feature was a direct result of an increase in spammers and scammers using the name-lookup tools in GCash and Viber in 2022.
 Both have implemented this to counteract these spammers.
 The increase in spammers has also resulted in the government pushing through with the SIM Registration Act in 2022.

 Double Authentication (Double Safe)